Colac (03) 5232 5100

 • Family members have access to a lounge with kitchenette

-• 24 hour access to the operating theatre for emergencies or planned caesarean section.
+• 24 hour access to operating theatre for emergencies or planned caesarean section

 • Diagnostic services including pathology, radiology/medical imaging (Hours restricted)

-If a baby is born before 37 weeks, unwell at birth or requires ongoing medical support, they will be stabilised at Colac Area Health and transferred to a higher level neonatal care facility if necessary.
+If a baby is born before 37 weeks, unwell at birth or requires ongoing medical support, they will be stabilized at Colac Area Health and transferred to a higher-level neonatal facility if necessary.
 Maternity services staff will collaborate with Paediatric Infant Perinatal Emergency Retrieval (PIPER).

 Visiting hours